GoSuda

 The overall flow is as follows:

-1. Define the function.
+1. Define a function.

 2. Send the function definition to Gemini along with the prompt.